← Back to posts🧠 Oil surplus and data blackout steer FX

 ⚖️ EUR: With the data vacuum in the U.S., EURUSD is trading the carry and the range.
 Immediate supports sit at 1.1500 and 1.1475, while resistance stands at 1.1620 then 1.1700.
 A sustained push above 1.1620 likely needs a clear USD-negative catalyst.
 Near term, short-dated EUR-USD spreads are little help, so price action dominates.

 🔻 GBP: Sterling trades as a function of the expected BoE path and local politics.
 Markets price roughly 55 to 60 percent odds of a 25 bp cut in December after a knife-edge hold this month.
-UK growth is soft and the EURGBP risk premium has edged higher; expect 0.8720 to 0.8850 to contain for now.
+UK growth is soft and the EURGBP risk premium has edged higher, so 0.8720 to 0.8850 likely contains for now.
 Cable support is 1.3000, resistance 1.3200.

 🔻 CAD: Oil is the story.
 OPEC balance talk points to surplus risk and U.S. stocks built, keeping WTI heavy near the high-50s.
 That caps CAD rallies.
 USDCAD biases higher above 1.3950 with 1.4100 next if crude settles below 59.
 First support sits at 1.3820.

 ⚖️ CHF: Inflation is near 0.1 percent year on year and the policy rate sits at 0 percent, so the franc trades mostly on external risk.
-EURCHF faces resistance at 0.9500 with support near 0.9400; USDCHF pivots near 0.9200.
+EURCHF faces resistance at 0.9500 with support near 0.9400, and USDCHF pivots near 0.9200.
 Policy stance looks steady.

 🔻 JPY: Dollar-yen hovers near 155 as carry stays attractive and vol is muted.
 Tokyo’s rhetoric is louder, yet intervention risk likely rises only into a clear USD-negative trigger once official U.S. data resumes.
-Levels: support 153.80, resistance 155.50 then 156.50.
+Levels in focus are support 153.80, resistance 155.50 then 156.50.

 ⚖️ NZD: The RBNZ’s 50 bp cut to 2.50 percent keeps NZD a tactical funder, but much bad news is in the price.
 NZDUSD support is 0.5880, resistance 0.5980 then 0.6050.
 Rate-spread dynamics versus AUD still favor AUDNZD topside on rallies.